-Epithet is a descriptive literary device that describes a place, a thing or a person in such a way that it helps in making the characteristics of a person, thing or place more prominent than they actually are.
-Also, it is known as a by-name or descriptive title.
+Epithet is a descriptive literary device that describes a place, a thing, or a person in such a way that it helps in making its characteristics more prominent than they actually are.
+Also, it is known as a “by-name,” or “descriptive title.”

 Types of Epithet